artssci/app-deployment/README.md

 > [!NOTE]
-> Electron is an open-source framework that lets you build desktop applications using familiar web technologies like JavaScript, HTML, and CSS.
-Normally, creating apps for Windows, macOS, and Linux requires different programming languages and tools for each platform—for example, C# with .NET for Windows, Swift or Objective-C for macOS, and C++ or Python for cross-platform development.
-However, Electron simplifies this process by combining the Chromium browser engine and Node.js runtime, allowing you to build cross-platform apps from a single codebase.
+> **Electron is an open-source framework that lets you build desktop applications** using familiar web technologies like JavaScript and HTML.
+> Normally, creating apps for Windows, macOS, and Linux requires different programming languages and tools for each platform—for example, C# with .NET for Windows, Swift or Objective-C for macOS, and C++ or Python for cross-platform development.
+However, **Electron simplifies this process by using the Chromium browser engine to build cross-platform apps from a single codebase**.
+> By following the step-by-step guide, you'll gain hands-on experience in configuring your development environment, integrating Vue.js with Electron, and preparing your application for deployment across various operating systems.

 This guide will help you package a Vue.js project using Electron Forge.
 This guide works for students using VS Code's terminal on both Windows and macOS.